faridahasx/Cryptocurrency-Trading-Signals-API/README.md

-# FastAPI - Cryptocurrency Trading Signals
+# FastAPI - Cryptocurrency Trends API
-This project is a trading signals API, users add cryptocurrencies to their watchlist and get trading signals.
+This project is an API for cryptocurrency trends.
+Users can create profiles and add cryptocurrencies to their watchlist to follow trends.

+####Bullish Trend
+- Price is above ichimoku conversion line

+####Bearish Trend
+- Price is below ichimoku conversion line

+or

+- If daily candle is closed with more than 5% loss, the trend will remain bearish until price crosses from below to above ichimoku conversion line.

+***

 ## Getting Started